microserviceux/http-gateway/README.md

 'projectionname=zippy&stream=testing&language=javascript&reduction=***Some+suitably+complicated+JS+function+***' 'http://localhost:9001/photon/projections'
 ```

 Would create a new projection called 'zippy' in the 'photon' eventstore.
 The projection would work on the 'testing' stream and would perform the function outlined in the reduction string.
-The reduction function is written in javascript.
+The reduction function is written in the 'javascript' language.

 ### Examples

-The following examples are the curl calls that are the equivalent to part of the Mocha tests.
+The following examples are the curl equivalents to the calls made as part of the Mocha testing.

 See if the Gateway respondes
 ```bash